brandur/org/drafts/rate-limiting.md

-This method can be somewhat unforgiving for users because it allows a buggy or rogue script to burn an account's entire rate limit immediately, and force them to wait for the next reset event to be able to get access back.
+This method can be somewhat unforgiving for users because it allows a buggy or rogue script to burn an account's entire rate limit immediately, and force them to wait for the bucket's expiry to get access back.

 By the same principle, the algorithm can be dangerous to the server as well.
 Consider an antisocial script that can make enough concurrent requests that it